Espgaluda II: Release

 The game's soundtrack was released on July 26, 2006.
 It was composed by Manabu Namiki and Mitsuhiro Kaneda and was published by Cave.

-Following the region-free release of Mushihime-sama Futari, Makoto Asada of Cave announced that the standard edition of Espgaluda II Black Label will be region-free, allowing North American and European players to import the game.
-Platinum edition is also region free but the Limited Edition, which includes a soundtrack and Xbox 360 faceplate, will not be region-free.
+Following the region-free release of Mushihime-sama Futari, Makoto Asada of Cave said that the standard edition of Espgaluda II Black Label will be region-free, allowing North American and European players to import the game.
+Platinum edition is also region free but the Limited Edition, which includes a soundtrack and Xbox 360 faceplate, is not region-free.
 The first print of the standard edition also includes a soundtrack.

-The game is only supported on iPhone 3GS/iPod touch (Late 2009 32GB and 64GB), iPhone 4 and iPad.
+The game is only supported on iPhone 3GS/iPod Touch (late 2009 32 GB and 64 GB), iPhone 4 and iPad.
 Espgaluda II HD version is also available for the iPad 2.

 Reception

 Famitsu magazine awarded the Xbox 360 release, Espgaluda II Black Label, a score of 30/40 based on four reviews (8/8/7/7).